-\end{itemize} Since $\sigma$ extends the adjoint represenation of $G_0$ on $\mf g_{\ol 0}$ we call it the \textbf{adjoint represenation} of $G_0$ on $\mf g$ and denote it by $\Ad$. \end{Def} Note that these Lie supergroups are called super Harish-Chandra pairs in \cite{dGM}.
+\end{itemize} Since $\sigma$ extends the adjoint representation of $G_0$ on $\mf g_{\ol 0}$ we call it the \textbf{adjoint representation} of $G_0$ on $\mf g$ and denote it by $\Ad$. \end{Def} Note that these Lie supergroups are called super Harish-Chandra pairs in \cite{dGM}.
 The term Lie supergroup is then used for a supermanifold endowed with a group structure for which the multiplication is a smooth map.
 However, as is mentioned in \cite{dGM} these two structures are categorically equivalent.

 Recall $\mf g = D(2,1;\alpha)$ and define $G_0 := SL(V_1)\times SL(V_2)\times SL(V_3)$, where $V_i$ is a copy of the two dimensional vector space $V$ with basis $u_+$ and $u_-$.
 Then $\ds D(2,1;\alpha) := (G_0, \mf g)$ is a Lie supergroup if we extend the adjoint representation as follows.
 For $A_i\in SL(V_i)$ and $x\otimes y \otimes z\in \mf g_{\ol 1} = V_1\otimes V_2\otimes V_3$ we define